 As I just explained, experimenting with the shutter speed will make a huge difference to your image.

-Using a shutter speed of 0.5 seconds will capture the water’s motion but also keep the textures while a 30-second exposure blurs it and gives it a silk-like effect.
+A shutter speed of 0.5 seconds will capture the water’s motion and keep the textures, while a 30-second exposure blurs it and gives it a silk-like effect.

-Exposures of up to 1 or 2 seconds can be achieved by using a low ISO and narrow aperture while photographing during dusk or dawn, anything longer will require the use of a Neutral Density filter.
+Using a low ISO and narrow aperture while photographing at dusk or dawn can achieve exposures of up to 1 or 2 seconds; anything longer will require the use of a Neutral Density filter.

 These filters are dark pieces of glass that are placed in front of the lens to reduce the amount of light reaching the sensor.
-To make a well-exposed photo, you will then need to lengthen the exposure time.
+To make a well-exposed photo, you must lengthen the exposure time.

 Recommended Reading: Why Neutral Density Filters Will Improve Your Photography